|General Game Playing|

-The format of the competition this year will be similar to that in previous years - one day of qualifying games to select eight finalists, followed by a day of double elimination play to determine a winner.
+The format of the competition this year will be similar to that in previous years - one day of qualifying games to select finalists, followed by a day of double elimination play to determine a winner.
 As in the past few years, there will be a Carbon vs Silicon contest at the end of the competition, pitting the new champion against a human in a best of 3 match.

 The specification for game description this year is essentially the same as in the past.
 One minor difference is the guarantee that all game descriptions will contain explicit axiomatizations of "base propositions" and "input propositions".
 See the Game Definition Language specification for details.
 This is additional information, and players can safely ignore it and still play successfully.